NordicSemiconductor/asset-tracker-cloud-docs/docs/aws/Upgrading.rst

 Publishing the upgraded *Cat Tracker web application* to AWS
 ------------------------------------------------------------

-If you want to publish the upgrade to AWS, perform the steps for the initial installation as described in :ref:`aws-getting-started-app`.
+If you want to publish the upgrade to AWS, perform the steps for the initial installation as described in :ref:`Deploying the Cat Tracker web application <aws-getting-started-app>`.